Spotted Sandpiper (alternate)

 Spotted Sandpiper (basic)

 The Spotted Sandpiper in basic plumage is a gray-brown backed and white bellied bird with a medium-sized, straight bill that teeters back-and-forth almost constantly.
-It is a common resident of the southern half of Texas during winter.
+It is a common resident of the southern half of Texas during winter and one of the 4 species that are almost always seen at Hornsby Bend, along with the Killdeer, Black-necked Stilt and Least Sandpiper (except perhaps in the depths of summer).

 Comparisons